lapinek/platform-scripting/README.md

 ForgeRock Identity Platform components, [Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG), allow to extend their functionality with scripts written in JavaScript and Groovy.

+The scope of scripting in the components, while limited, is extensive.
+In part, the scripts functionality may be specific to the components context where the script is applied.
+Across ForgeRock docs, comprehensive coverage of all available functionality, including scripts and examples of their uses, is provided in details.
+Hence, in this writing we will not try to cover all possible applications of scripts in AM, IDM, and IG, but rather outline particularities that may help to employ them and provide further clarification to the docs.

 ## Contents

 * [Where to Start](#chapter-010)